Cardinal-Cryptography/common-amm/README.md

-# DEX - UniswapV2
+# Common AMM

+This repository contains implementations of AMM DEXes written for Common product.

+There will be multiple AMM models implemented, each being the most suitable model for a certain token pair (stablecoin pairs being created in a CFM based on Curve StableSwap, PSP22 token pair on UniswapV2, etc.)

-This folder contains the line by line implementation of [uniswap-v2 core](https://github.com/Uniswap/v2-core) and [uniswap-v2 periphery](https://github.com/Uniswap/v2-periphery) with its tests.
+Currently, this repository contains the line by line implementation of [uniswap-v2 core](https://github.com/Uniswap/v2-core) and [uniswap-v2 periphery](https://github.com/Uniswap/v2-periphery).
+Code was adapted to match Subatrate platform and ink! language.

 ### Purpose